smhitle/cse15l-lab-reports/lab-report-1-week-2.md

 There are some very convenient shortcuts that could be made when trying to work remotely.
 This example will focus on making a local edit on a file (WhereAmI.java) and copying it to the remote server and running it.

 The first step is to make the local edit itself.
-The WhereAmI.java file will be edited with the addition of the following code, which will serve as the local edit.
+The WhereAmI.java file will be edited with the addition of the following code on top of it's existing code, which will serve as the local edit.

 `System.out.println("Edit made and successfully copied to remote server an ran)`

 The second step is to copy it to the server, and conveniently, the SSH key we created in the last part helps a lot since no password is required.
 There is also the fact that we are allowed to make up several commands in one line, in which the command I will be using is

 **scp WhereAmI.java cs15lsp22awq@ieng6.ucsd.edu:~/; javac WhereAmI.java; java WhereAmI**

+Voila!
+The file compiled and ran successfully.